 - Although eating lots of rice for centuries, Chinese people did not have diabetes until recently.
 It started when they began eating meat and dairy products and their usual diet that contained rice as the primary starch.

 Which cooking method is the healthiest?
-(Besides pressure cooker, each cooking method has its strengths and weaknesses.)
+(Besides pressure cookers, each cooking method has strengths and weaknesses.)

 - Cooking in a pressure cooker saves cooking time and maintains high nutritional values of antioxidants.
 Best meets all 4 criteria.
 (About the taste of food is a question of personal preference.)